Edoardo Müller: Life and career

 Born in Trieste, Italy, Müller began his career as a pianist before becoming assistant conductor to several well known conductors; including Karl Böhm, Carlos Kleiber, Claudio Abbado and Francesco Molinari-Pradelli.
 In 1973 he made his professional conducting debut leading a performance of Gioachino Rossini's Mosè in Egitto at the Maggio Musicale Fiorentino.
-In 1980 he joined the conducting staff at the San Diego Opera where his first assignment was leading the West Coast premiere of Giuseppe Verdi’s Giovanna d’Arco.
-He remained with the company for 31 seasons; including serving as principal conductor of the company from 2005-2011.
+In 1980 he joined the conducting staff at the San Diego Opera where his first assignment was leading the West Coast premiere of Giuseppe Verdi's Giovanna d'Arco.
+He remained with the company for 31 seasons; including serving as principal conductor of the company from 2005 until 2011.